 He has published hundreds of articles and around 80 books, and among his publishers are Collins, Pan, Orbis, Aurum Press/HMSO, Longman, David and Charles, Wiley and Edward Arnold.
 His published output includes university texts, walking guides, coffee table glossies, and books of popular science.
 Many of his titles have been published by Greencroft Books, and have been of particular interest to readers in Wales -- for example tourist guides, books of local jokes, walkers' handbooks, and titles on local folklore and traditions.

 Until 2011 Brian thought he had completed work on this fiction series, written and published at the rate of one novel per year.
 Mistress Martha was -- finally -- in her grave.
 But then, under pressure from readers, Brian agreed to write a new novel, and "Sacrifice" was the result.
 And then came another, called "Conspiracy of Angels" -- about which readers have been very enthusiastic.
 Eight novels so far.
 Will there be any more?
-I'm sworn to secrecy.......
+The author is sworn to secrecy.......

 Brian's recent children's story called "The Strange Affair of the Ethiopian Treasure Chest" has been well received, and won the 2011 Wishing Shelf Award for books aimed at the 6-8 year-old age group.
 That's a great accolade, since the judges were all primary school children from the appropriate age group.